isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 ````

 <!--
-- It’s just a bit of syntactic sugar, but what it allows us to do
+- It’s just a bit of syntactic sugar, but what it allows us to do is flatten out our code when we have a function whose last argument is a callback

 [click]

-- is flatten out our code when we have a function whose last argument is a callback
+- Like this
 -->

 ---